Kathmandu: Climate

-Under Köppen's climate classification, portions of the city with lower elevations (1300-1400m) which is 88 percent of total have a humid subtropical climate (Cwa), while portions of the city with higher elevations generally have a subtropical highland climate (Cwb).
+Under Köppen's climate classification, portions of the city with at lower elevations (1300-1400m), which make up 88% of the total area, have a humid subtropical climate (Cwa), while portions of the city with higher elevations generally have a subtropical highland climate (Cwb).
 In the Kathmandu Valley, which is representative of its valley's climate, the average summer temperature varies from 22 to 25 C. The average winter temperature is 10.1 C.

 Five major climatic regions are found in Nepal.
 Of these, High hills of Kathmandu Valley including Chandragiri hill is in the Warm Temperate Zone (elevation ranging from 1200 to 2300 m), where the climate is fairly temperate, atypical for the region.
 This zone is followed by the Cool Temperate Zone with elevation varying between 2100 and 3300 m.